 Fear of the unknown has fueled a tremendous body of innovative works.
-Examples within the manufacturing realm could range from something as simple as a fuel gauge to complex modeling and software solutions focused on predictive maintenance and inventory management.
+Examples within the manufacturing realm could range from simple fuel gauges to complex modeling and software solutions.
 In both instances, a desire to combat fear with knowledge was embraced as a solution.

 In contrast, these same fears can create an enterprise-wide state of paralysis that prohibits the integration of potentially game-changing procedures and technologies.
-Instead of addressing the unknown, it is simply ignored, feeding apprehension and delaying the solution.
+Instead of addressing the unknown, it is simply ignored, which feeds apprehension and delays the solution.
 In many instances, this is how the manufacturing sector has reacted to the growing Industrial Internet of Things movement.

 In discussing IoT with manufacturers from across the country, the leading sources of concern seem to stem from four main areas:

-- Figuring out the best place to start the process.
+- Figuring out how to start the process

-- Deciding which internal sections of the company to task with managing and measuring IoT platforms and tasks.
+- Deciding which sections of the company to task with managing IoT platforms

 Making It Count

-Justifying internal investments is nothing new to manufacturers.
+Defending internal investments is nothing new to manufacturers.
 Another recent LNS Research report showed ROI justifications for improvement-focused investments as the second most commonly cited challenge for U.S. manufacturers.
-Justifying ROI is difficult to showcase within the confines of a blog because it will vary by a manufacturer’s geography, expertise or market segment.

-- Identifying the additional number of tasks that can be performed by one individual or tracked by one work cell, as opposed to calling on multiple individuals or operational areas to compile and utilize the same data.
+- Identifying the additional number of tasks that can be performed by one individual or tracked by one work cell

-- Showcasing how better decision-making can lead to safer workplaces, less supply chain disruption and the resulting cost controls.
+- Showcasing how better decisionmaking can lead to safer workplaces and less supply chain disruption

-- Promoting this technology and approach can help bridge the skills gap in positioning your enterprise as a leader in recruiting and retaining manufacturing talent.
+- Promoting this technology and approach can help bridge the skills gap by positioning your enterprise as a leader in recruiting and retaining manufacturing talent

-Again, there is no cookie-cutter blueprint for IoT implementation, as it will vary from company to company.
-So what will be essential is properly assessing current platforms and data sources in understanding which employees and areas of the operation are best utilizing the related technological assets.
+There is no cookie-cutter blueprint for IoT implementation, as it will vary from company to company.
+So, what will be essential is properly assessing current platforms and data sources in understanding which employees and areas of the operation are best utilizing the related technological assets.
 Whether your journey begins with production, quality control, purchasing or supply chain, it should be an area with a proven track record of success with connected platforms.

 Looking To The Future

 The management and accountability of IoT-related programs and strategies can be another unknown for manufacturers.
 Without a clear champion, it is easy for these initiatives to be devoid of both leadership and proper funding.
-While the primary voices of many IoT programs may be grounded in IT or Operations, considering an approach similar to that taken when forming safety teams is worth considering.
+Although the primary voices of many IoT programs might be grounded in IT or Operations, considering an approach similar to that taken when forming safety teams is worth bearing in mind.

-The Industrial Internet of Things is not a simple concept.
-Nor is it one that a single blog can explain away.
-However, it’s also not a topic so complicated that manufacturers should fear or ignore its potential in realizing the greater levels of efficiency, data-sharing and global competitiveness it brings.
+The Industrial Internet of Things is not a simple concept; however, it’s also not a topic so complicated that manufacturers should fear or ignore its potential in realizing the greater levels of efficiency, data sharing and global competitiveness it brings.